zwx8981/UNIQUE/README.md

 python demo.py

-(Make sure that the model has been appropriately set to eval mode !)
+## Very important !
+Make sure that the model has been appropriately set to eval mode !

 # Link to download the BID dataset
 The BID dataset may be difficult to find online, we provide links here: